 The Piltdown shock in fact all but obliterated the topic of human evolution in high school textbooks through the rest of the 1950s.
 Modern Biology dropped the topic altogether in its 1956 edition.
 And the topic, covered thoroughly in Exploring Biology in 1949, was relegated to a brief mention on last pages of the 1959 edition.
 The topic of human evolution only returned to high school textbooks in 1960, pushed to restoration both by the publicity surrounding the discoveries by Richard and Mary Leakey at Olduvai George in Tanzania, and by the fear of a “science gap” generated by the Soviet Union’s launch of Sputnik in 1957.
-But amazingly, thought perhaps unsurprisingly, what was restored were McGregor’s busts, minus Piltdown of course.
+But amazingly, though perhaps unsurprisingly, what was restored were McGregor’s busts, minus Piltdown of course.

 Eugenics remained a featured topic in Modern Biology (Moon et al.), the most popular high school textbook, through its 1963 edition, and Biology (Villee), the most popular college text, through its 1967 edition.
 The McGregor busts illustrated both.
 Given the slow pace of textbook turnover, this means biology students well into the 1970s were taught a story of human evolution Henry Fairfield Osborn would have recognized as his own.